-Any person who feels that he or she has been denied an employment opportunity, has had terms and conditions of employment adversely affected or has been subjected to discrimination because of the employee's race, creed, color, religion, sex, national origin, age, physical or mental disability, sexual orientation, pregnancy or pregnancy-related condition should immediately report the matter to the attention of his or her immediate supervisor, agency director or other designated agency personnel.
+Any person who feels that he or she has been denied an employment opportunity, has had terms and conditions of employment adversely affected or has been subjected to discrimination because of the employee's race, creed, color, religion, sex, national origin, age, physical or mental disability, sexual orientation, gender identity, pregnancy or pregnancy-related condition should immediately report the matter to the attention of his or her immediate supervisor, agency director or other designated agency personnel.
 If the concern or complaint involves the employee's immediate supervisor, the employee is encouraged to file the complaint with the next highest supervisor, or, in the alternative, to the director of the Department of Administrative Services.
-An employee may also file a complaint with the Iowa Office of Civil Rights or the appropriate federal enforcement agency.
-(For sexual orientation, protection is offered under the State of Iowa statute only.)
+An employee may also file a complaint with the lowa Civil Rights Commission or the appropriate federal enforcement agency.
+(For sexual orientation or gender identity, protection is offered under the State of lowa statute only.)